 There are so many reasons to love morel mushrooms.
 They’re widespread, easy to identify and tasty.
-Selling for roughly $20 per pound fresh or around $15 an ounce dried, there’s good reason to hunt for your own.
-Most pop up in the early spring, giving you a good excuse to get outside and observe the world as it wakes up from a long winter of hibernation.
+Morels sell for roughly $20 per pound fresh or around $15 an ounce dried, so there’s good reason to hunt for your own.
+Most morels pop up in the early spring, giving you a good excuse to get outside and observe the world as it wakes up from a long winter of hibernation.

 Morels fruit in response to soil temperature.
 They can be found when daytime temperatures are in the 60’s and the nightly lows are in the 40’s.
 In Vermont, a good time to find them is in late-May.
 In more Southern latitudes, they can be found as early as March, and in the far north, they’ve been recorded as late as July.

 Black morels come up first, around the time of the first trout lilies, ramps, and trillium.
 Three weeks later, you’ll begin seeing yellow morels, like these below sighted on May 27th in Central Vermont under an old apple tree.